dewitt4/Cloud-Custodain/docs/source/azure/examples/resourcegroupsorphanresources-general-compute-networking.rst

 .. _azure_orphanresources-nic:

-- Gets all Network Interfaces that are not attached to any VM
+Gets all Network Interfaces that are not attached to any VMs:

 .. code-block:: yaml